mmsamiei/spl-site/_posts/2019-10-09-next-group-meeting.md

 layout: post-layout
 ---

 The next laboratory meeting will take place on Tuesday, October 5.
-The topic of this meeting is the Dialogue Systems, which is presented by Mr. Mehdi Samii
+The topic of this meeting is the Dialogue Systems, which is presented by Mr. Mahdi Samiei